itissid/privyloci/README.md

 # Introduction
 ## The value proposition of Privy Loci begins with the recognition of a false choice.
 The permissions' tradeoff for location centric 3p apps on mobile platforms is based on a simple, but false choice presented to the user: **“Do you want this app to collect your location data?
 Yes/No”**.
 If you say yes, you have no easy to determine privacy guarantees, if you say no you can't use these apps at all.
 Let's take an example to motivate the case.
-Say you want to find your headphones or keys that have a BLE dongle(see my FAQ about Apple below on this).
+Say you want to find your headphones or keys that have a BLE dongle(see my FAQ below about how Apple does this and in the spirit of Privy Loci).
 At this moment, this is done, approximately, by:
 1. Connecting/scanning for the BLE device(known list or auto connect) and the lat long in the background and storing them both.
 2. When you disconnect from BLE, the 3p-app has the last location it shows it to you on a map.